thetizzo/thetizzo.github.io/_posts/2016-02-29-how-i-built-this-site.md

 Fortunately, GitHub Pages has support for {% include external_link.html link='http://jekyllrb.com/' text='Jekyll' %} which is a static site generator with support for writing blogs in Markdown.

-Here's what I had to do to make this work:
+Here's what I had to do to make this work.

 ## Setting up a GitHub Page